-Following the success of the Annual Learning and Teaching Conference, the Quality Enhancement Directorate has developed a Seminar Series - to inspire and inform staff throughout the year.
+Following the success of the Annual Learning and Teaching Conference, the Quality Enhancement Directorate has developed a number of 'QED Talks' and a Seminar Series - to inspire and inform staff throughout the year.

 Contract Cheating within HE

-The inaugural seminar event took place on 7th September 2016 and was led by Professor Sally Brown who addressed a range of contemporary issues facing the HE sector, in particular student retention and challenges facing the sector in the next five years (click here for event media and a full review of the day).
+The inaugural seminar event took place on 7th September 2016 and was led by Professor Sally Brown who addressed a range of contemporary issues facing the HE sector, in particular student retention and challenges facing the sector in the next five years.

 The Spring 2017 Seminar series event was led by Professor Sue Bloxham.
 Sue delivered a

 workshop addressing Authentic Assessment and a seminar exploring staff and students understanding of academic judgement.

 In April 2017, Cardiff Metropolitan University and Cardiff University collaborated to deliver a seminar exploring the evolving pedagogy of the Flipped Classroom.
 Delegates had the opportunity to experience a flipped classroom, and then hear case studies from Llŷr Roberts and Dr Kate Gilliver.